 TOM PETTY was one of the most generous, enjoyable, funny, and kindest of all celebrities to want to sign autographs for fans.
 He never once did not sign for me, in all the various years and places I approached him.
 His death, is a huge loss to Rock and Roll.

-Thank You Tom for so much amazing music and for simply being you.
+Thank You Tom for so much amazing music.
+Rest In Eternal Peace.